populationgenomics/production-pipelines/README.md

 You can also call the method `cpg_workflows.utils.can_reuse(path)` explicitly within the code called from `queue_jobs()`.
 `workflow/check_intermediates = true` controls whether `can_reuse()` checks the object(s), or always returns `False`.

-`workflow/check_inputs = true` controls whether inputs to the first stage in the pipeline should be checked for existence, e.g. alignment inputs for an `Align` stage. `skip_samples_with_missing_input` controls the behaviour if those inputs are missing: where skip such samples, or stop the workflow.
+`workflow/check_inputs = true` controls whether inputs to the first stage in the pipeline should be checked for existence, e.g. alignment inputs for an `Align` stage. `skip_sgs_with_missing_input` controls the behaviour if those inputs are missing: where skip such samples, or stop the workflow.

 You can also start the pipeline from a specific stage with `workflow/first_stages` (it would skip all previous stages, but still check immediately required inputs for the first stage). `workflow/last_stages` would stop the workflow after the stages specified. `workflow/only_stages` would execute only stages specified, ignoring dependencies.